demisto/content/Packs/MicrosoftGraphApplications/Integrations/MicrosoftGraphApplications/README.md

 ### msgraph-apps-service-principal-remove
 ***
-Removes an app from the directory.
+Removes an application from the directory.

 #### Base Command